AlFahimBinFaruk/OOP_All_You_Need_To_Know/Abstraction/src/readme.md

 ### Notes on Interfaces:
 * Like abstract classes, interfaces **cannot be used to create objects** .
-* Interface methods do not have a body - the body is provided by the "implement" class
+* **Interface methods** do not have a body - the body is provided by the "implement" class.
+* **Static Interface methods** must have a body.
 * On implementation of an interface, you **must override** all of its methods
 * Interface methods are by default **abstract** and **public**
 * Interface attributes are by default **public**, **static** and **final**
 * An interface cannot contain a **constructor** (as it cannot be used to create objects).
+* We should not use interface in performance critical programs as all of their functionalities happens at runtime.

 #### Why And When To Use Interfaces?
 * To achieve security - hide certain details and only show the important details of an object (interface).